MicrosoftDocs/windows-itpro-docs/windows/deployment/update/deployment-service-drivers.md

 To create a policy with additional settings, in the request body:
   - Specify the **Audience ID** as `id`
   - Define any [deployment settings](/graph/api/resources/windowsupdates-deploymentsettings).
-  - You may need to add the `content-length` header to the request.
+  - Add the `content-length` header to the request if a status code of 411 occurs.
 The value should be the length of the request body in bytes.
+For information on error codes, see [Microsoft Graph error responses and resource types](/graph/errors).

    In the following driver update policy example, any deployments created by a content approval will start 7 days after approval and will gradually roll out to 1000 devices per day for **Audience ID** `d39ad1ce-0123-4567-89ab-cdef01234567`: